-For those who are ready to take the next step toward your goal of operating a farm in Southwest Colorado, this program provides educational classes, access to land, water, infrastructure (irrigation, harvest sheds, cooler and root cellar), and marketing assistance.
-Incubator farmers work together on 4.5 acres, running independent businesses and sharing infrastructure and knowledge.
-New farmers start with 1/16 to 1/8 acre plots.
+Ready to take the next step toward your goal of operating a farm in Southwest Colorado?
+This program provides educational classes, access to land, water, infrastructure (irrigation, harvest sheds, cooler and root cellar), and marketing assistance.
+Incubator farmers work together in the “incubator field,” running independent businesses and sharing infrastructure and knowledge.
+Incubator farmers start with 1/16 to 1/8-acre plots in their first year.

-Each growing season, the Old Fort welcomes 2-4 new incubator farmers.
-Applications are due in December, classes start in February, and field work days in late April.
+Each growing season, the Old Fort welcomes 1-4 new incubator farms.
+Applications are due in December, classes start in February, and onsite work days begin in late April.
 Farmers have access to the field from May 1 until October 1.

 For more information or current applications, email Beth LaShell or call 970-385-4574.